maxlebedev/maleficer/README.md

         * The walls shift and can "swallow"
     - Terrain tiles.
 Grass that blocks LOS, water that ...?
     - Max HP as a resource (not for normal spells)
+    - Caves are sort of barren. and hard to traverse without blink
 ### Enemies
     - Spawners
     - "Commander" Enemies that effect their faction